tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/notes/final_projects.md

 The second Trello board is the "Current Sprint" board, and it consists of three columns: To-do (initially populated from the other board), In Progress, and Completed.

 ### Check-ins

+There are four standard check-ins over the course of the final project, and the first is different from the rest.

+Between Pitch Day and the Monday of week 10, students must perform project planning as described above.
+The first check-in is mainly meant to validate the project plan, both for user story quality and for feature quantity.
+Commonly, students ignore the properties of a good user story and just write down everything that they can think of which they need to do.

+At Durham, we make a big fuss out of internally consistent MVPs.
+At each check-in, the application must be clean, have no known bugs, have no links or sections which do nothing, and accomplish something useful to the users.
+In other words, they need to prioritize closure over having lots of features started.

+All check-ins after the first have the following agenda:

+* Students present their application as though it is Demo Day
+* Mentors comment on presentation quality
+* Mentors comment on functionality
+* Mentors comment on style (this grows in importance as time passes)
+* The group and its mentors rearrange the Trello boards for the next sprint

+When students present, each student must speak.
+Mentors time the presentations, then ask students to guess at how long it took.
+This helps students start to calibrate to what 5 minutes look like.

+Sometimes groups come to a check-in and they have not created an internally consistent MVP.
+When it is just a few loose ends, this is not a problem.
+However, when it is clear that many features have been started and not finished, next sprint planning may not be possible, so mentors may ask students to have a second check-in in 24 hours (during which no new features may be started).

 ### Daily Stand-ups